 It’s also time for spring cleaning, of course.
 That’s how we decided that we should finally tackle an area of our garage that has been out of hand for years!
 We turned a cluttered, messy area into the potting bench of my dreams, and I’m so excited to share it with you today.

 Come along as we give you a simple step by step to discover how we created this DIY built-in potting bench.
-We’re also sharing a few of our favorite pre-made freestanding potting benches so you can create this special little space anywhere you’d like!
+I’m also sharing a few of our favorite pre-made freestanding potting benches so you can create this special little space anywhere you’d like!

 A potting bench painted in a green gray color, flowers and tools on top